quantapix/qnarre/docs/activist_court/index.md

 As we are attempting to teach our computer to "understand" first, we reach for the ultimate and undoubtedly universal symbolic language: simple, elementary mathematics.
 To this effect, we have already introduced the problem of training first-grader's arithmetic in a previous [blog](../advanced_tf/dataset.html).

 With the below presented new blogs, we greatly expand on that first, exploratory attempt.
 There are numerous recent [results](./sota_nlp.html) in NLP (natural language processing in AI) that **approach or even surpass** measured levels of human comprehension.
-We provide a framework of modules that reproduce the ideas, schemes, and results presented in those latest published research.
+We provide a framework of modules that reproduce the ideas, schemes, and results presented in those latest published research papers.

-As the symbolism of our "proxy" model is universally understood, meaning that it is fully deterministic and predictable, synthesizing a virtually infinite and arbitrarily precise training sample base is well within our reach.
+As the inherent symbolism of our "proxy" model is universally understood, meaning that it is fully deterministic and predictable, synthesizing a virtually infinite and arbitrarily precise training-sample base is well within our reach.
 With purpose-built training data sets, we then build on the published state-of-the-art results, measurably fine-tuning them.

 ## [Reductio Ad Absurdum - A Judicial Simulation](./simulation.html)